atc1441/ATC_MiThermometer/README.md

 Because of the OTA dual bank update method a firmware can be maximum 256kB in size.

 ### Getting the MAC of you Thermometer:
-On boot the custom firmware will show the last three bytes of the MAC Address in the humidity display part on the LCD for 2 seconds each, the first three bytes are always the same so not importand.
+On boot the custom firmware will show the last three bytes of the MAC Address in the humidity display part on the LCD for 2 seconds each, the first three bytes are always the same so not shown.
 Also the BLE name will include the last three bytes of the MAC Address

 ### Advertising format of the custom firmware: